Stage 2B Draft Environmental Impact Statement

 [calendar of events (TBC)]

-The draft EIS assesses the potential impacts of Light Rail Stage 2B during construction and operation and outlines management and mitigation measures.
+The draft EIS assesses the potential impacts of Light Rail Stage 2B during construction and operation and outlines management and mitigation measures to reduce, minimise or avoid those impacts.

+The draft EIS is structured in a way that makes it easier for the community to understand the impacts in areas most important to them.
 The document looks at the project as a whole and as seven unique precincts, plus the Mitchell Depot (which would be expanded by the project).
 Precincts include Commonwealth Avenue, Parliament House, Inner South, Yarra Glen and Woden.
-The draft EIS also includes an alternative alignment through the National Triangle and Barton precincts.
+The draft EIS also includes an alternative alignment through National Triangle and Barton precincts.

 View the parts and chapters of the draft EIS in the sections below.